abhiwand/atk/api-doc/src/main/resources/python/graph-titan/query/recommend.rst

 Returns
 -------
-List of rank and corresponding recommendation
+list : List of rank and corresponding recommendation
     Recommendations for the input vertex

 Notes